IEK-5/PV-GRIP/README.md

 chunks (maximum is 3000x3000 pixels).

 Some parts of the scripts depends on the version of GDAL being used (and also requires GDAL installed on the host machine).
-Hence, it is possible to run the scripts from inside the docker image
+Without the GDAL the script has to be run from the docker image
 ```
 #in docker image
 scripts/preprocess.sh
 ```

-Preprocess script create a backup of the data using the
+Preprocess script creates a backup of the data using the
 ```
 cp -rl data/current data/current.bak
 ```

 ### Workers cache

-When data is queried from the cassandra storage, it is cached to a local node disk.
+When data is queried from the distributed storage, it is cached to a local node disk.
 The amount of the local cache is controlled by the following option in the `configs/pvgrip.conf`
 ```